Salary/Degree Guides

 They visit various institutions and distinct cultural groups and communities.
 They gather data and obtain information through observation, interviews, and document reviews.

-Anthropologists work in multiple settings and environments such as in cities, schools, deserts, and various archaeological sites.
+Anthropologists work in multiple settings and environments, such as in cities, schools, deserts, and various archaeological sites.
 They are hired by corporations, governments, educational institutions, and non-profit organizations.

 Archeologist